stefan-hoeck/idris2-pack/README.md

 ### Starting an Idris REPL

-You can use Pack to start an Idris REPL session, optionally with making dependencies listed in an `.ipkg` file available (these will first be built and installed if necessary):
+You can use pack to start an Idris REPL session, optionally with making dependencies listed in an `.ipkg` file available (these will first be built and installed if necessary):